keyurva/agoltools/README.md

 ArcGIS Online Tools
 =========

-ArcGIS Online is a collection of tools for your ArcGIS Online account.
+ArcGIS Online Tools is a collection of tools for your ArcGIS Online account.

 The application is hosted on [appengine][appengine] and is available at: